Wednesday, May 09, 2012

 But career choice it became...

 A mere 25 days after the birth of my son I packed my bag and buggered off on tour for the first of many times.
-I needed a job, my inarguably better half agreed I should try this out and so, I joined The Wonder Stuff in a minibus loaded with 4 musicians, a tour manager and me plus all their equipment and baggage to be the support band on Zodiac Mindwarp & The Love Reactions "Tattooed Beat Messiah" UK Tour.
+I needed a job, my inarguably better half agreed I should try this out and so, I joined The Wonder Stuff in a minibus loaded with 4 musicians, a tour manager, a sound engineer and me plus all their equipment and baggage to be the support band on Zodiac Mindwarp & The Love Reactions "Tattooed Beat Messiah" UK Tour.
 En route to the first gig (Leicester University) I was regaled with tales from the Big Country tour and how great that had been and how much help Big Country and crew had been to these first time tourers.
 So I was kind of expecting the same from Zod's lot.

 Oh how wrong you can be.
 Mr Mannings band had two crew on stage looking after them, Gimpo and Smiffy.
 When we walked into the venue at Leicester University we were immediately spotted by Smiffy.
 He was a big man, replete with goatee beard, bandana and, the one thing you couldn't help but notice, an aluminium baseball bat.
 He came stomping across the hall toward us: